InfuseAI/primehub-site/website/versioned_docs/version-3.11/primehub-end-to-end-tutorial-advanced-1.md

 ![](assets/primehub-end-to-end-tutorial-label-studio-labeling.png)

-### Step 5: Export the labeling output.
+### Step 5: Export the labeling output

-You can use the export UI to download the JSON-formatted files to your local computer.
+You can use the *Export* button to download the JSON-formatted files to your local computer.

 ![](Advanced%20Labeling%20the%20data%2040b6d65441494ebaa5e5a0b025b1045d/Untitled%201.png)